Non-Classicality and Non-adiabaticity in a Single Trapped Ion: Dynamics of a single trapped ion

 The mean value of the Hamiltonian, Lagrangian and position-momentum correlation operator of the system are related to three parameters, $Q^{*} $, $Q^{*}_{1} $ and $Q^{*}_{2} $, respectively, that is (see Appendix \ref{apendiceA})

-The parameter $Q^{*}$ represents the non-adiabaticity parameter \cite{husimi1953,Deffner2008Nonequilibrium, Galve2009nonequilibrium}, and describes the behavior of the system according to the protocol considered for the frequency $w$.
+The parameter{\footnote{It is worth to mention that this parameter has no relation to the Husimi quasi-probability distribution $Q=\frac{1}{\pi}\langle \alpha \vert \thickhat{\rho}\vert \alpha\rangle$ previously introduced in \cite{husimi1}}} $Q^{*}$ represents the non-adiabaticity parameter \cite{husimi1953,Deffner2008Nonequilibrium, Galve2009nonequilibrium}, and describes the behavior of the system according to the protocol considered for the frequency $w$.
 For an adiabatic manipulation, the frequency changes slowly over time, the non-adiabaticity parameter is $Q^{*}=1$.
 This means that the system evolves following the adiabatic theorem of Quantum Mechanics and, therefore, there are no transitions occurring in the energy levels of the system.
 For a certain energy level, the average value of the number of particles must remain constant.
 While for a non-adiabatic process, $Q^{*}>1$, there are transitions between the different energy levels of the system, therefore, the average value of the number of particles will change during the evolution of the system.

 From Eq. (\ref{eq.nonadiabaticity}) and using condition (\ref{eq.condition1}), we find that

 The average values of the operators $\thickhat{\mathcal{L}}_{H}$ and $\thickhat{\mathcal{C}}o_{H}$ contribute to the coherence of the system.
 In fact, the covariance matrix representing the system Gaussian state can be written in terms of $\thickhat{H}_{H} $, $\thickhat{\mathcal{L}}_{H}$, and $\thickhat{\mathcal{C}}o_{H}$ as